Coral What is a Coral?

 Coral - Diet What Do Corals Eat?

-Shallow-water corals get most of their nutrients from the zooxanthellae that live within them.
+Shallow-water corals get most of their nutrients from the zooxanthellae (golden-brown algae) that live within them.
 They also feed on various small organisms, from microscopic plankton to tiny fish.
 The coral polyp's tentacles grab onto their prey and kill them using stinging cells called nematocysts.
 The tentacles then contract to bring the prey into the stomach.
 Once digested, the stomach reopens, and the waste products are eliminated.

 Deep-sea corals live in colder, deeper waters and don't have zooxanthellae.
 They capture and eat plankton and organic matter.